 Business Transactions on stored sessions

-Use this feature to analyze stored session data from different perspectives by using new or changed business cases.
+Use this to analyze stored session data from different perspectives by using new or changed business cases.

 In the resulting measurements for the examples, boldfaced values are processed by the Time Series Center.